We’re going to help you build the best possible 3 days in Las Vegas itinerary!

 Click here to read about all the different hikes and trails.

 You have a few different options for visiting Red Rock Canyon.
-The easiest is just signing up for a tour that includes transportation.
+The easiest is just signing up for a tour that includes transportation from Las Vegas.

 Your options range from open-air van tours, to mountain biking, to scooters, and even hot air balloon rides.

-This tour on Get Your Guide is particular awesome, and comes highly recommended.
+This tour on Get Your Guide is particularly awesome and comes highly recommended.

 Alternatively, you can just rent a car for the day.
 This would allow you to potentially hit Red Rock Canyon and the next spot on our list.